ankitmody/CSC-517-Slack-Bot/DESIGN.md

  2. Main Flow
     User will request an example to edit an issue "123" for repository "XYZ"

+    [S1] User will request for an example to work with iusses in Github.
+    [S2] Bot will provide possible pre-defined options for "issues": list, get, create, edit, lock an issue.
+    [S3] Bot will return a curl command example to edit an issue based on query input.
+    [S4] Bot will edit the issue.

  3. Subflows
-    [S1] User provides repository name.
-User provides issue ID.
-    [S2] Bot will return a curl command example to edit an issue.
+    [S1] User writes "I want to work with issues".
+    [S2] Bot shows a list of options to work with issues in the from of drop-down list and user can pick any one of them.
+Suppose user selects Edit an Issue.
+User writes "I want to know edit an issue "123" for repository "XYZ" "
-         Asks the user if he wants it to execute the curl command.
+    [S3] Bot will ask the user if he wants to execute the curl command.

-    [S3] Bot will allow the user to edit an issue with given issue ID and repository name.
+ 4. Alternative Flows

+    [E2] User does not select any criteria to work with issues, the bot will wait for a fixed time interval and will end the conversation.

 </code></pre>

-### Use Case 3: Example to Create a Repository
+### Use Case 4: Example to Create a Respository

- 1. Preconditions
-    User must have GitHub API token in system
- 2. Main Flow
-    User will request an example to create a new repository with name "XYZ"
- 3. Subflows
-    [S1] User provides repository name.
-    [S2] Bot will return a curl command example to create a new repository.
-         Asks the user if he wants it to execute the curl command.
-    [S3] Bot will create a new repository.

-### Use Case 3: Example to List events for an Issue

 <pre><code>

 1. Preconditions
    User must have GitHub API token in system

 2. Main Flow
-    User will request an example to list all events for an issue "123" and for repository "XYZ"
+   User will request an example to create a repository
- 3. Subflows
-    [S1] User provides repository name.
-User provides issue ID.
-    [S2] Bot will return a curl command example to list all events for an issue.
-         Asks the user if he wants it to execute thecurl command.
-    [S3] Bot will list all the events related to the issue "123" and repository "XYZ".
-</code></pre>

-### Use Case 4: Example to Delete a Repository

-<pre><code>
- 1. Preconditions
-    User must have GitHub API token in system
- 2. Main Flow
-    User will request an example to delete a repository with name "XYZ"
+   [S1] User will request for an example to create a repository on Github.
- 3. Subflows
-    [S1] User provides repository name.
-    [S2] Bot will return a curl command example to delete a repository.
+   [S2] Bot will return a curl command example to create a repository based on query input.
+   [S3] Bot will create a repository.

+3. Sub Flows

+   [S1] User writes "I want to create a repository XYZ".
-         Asks the user if he wants it to execute the curlcommand.
+   [S3] Bot will ask the user if he wants to execute the curl command.

-    [S3] Bot will delete the repository with name "XYZ"
+4. Alternative Flows

+   [E1] User does not provide any input, the bot will wait for a fixed time interval
+        and will end the conversation.

 </code></pre>

 ## Design Sketches